 6. Review, reflection and anticipation

-The turn of the year is the ideal time to look back on the past year and consciously remember positive as well as negative experiences.
-At this point, it is productive and prescient to write down what you are thankful for.
-If you take a closer look, you will find that it is not only the positive things that bring us forward, because it is often the challenges in life that make us grow.
+The turn of the year is the ideal time to look back on the past year and to consciously remind us of positive and negative experiences.
+A nice way to end the old year is to write down for ourselves what we are thankful for.
+If we take a closer look, we often find that it is not only the positive things that bring us forward, because it is often the challenges in life that make us grow.

 The return to the old year therefore tells us which areas of our lives we should particularly keep an eye on and where we can support and develop ourselves in the new year in order to be grateful and fulfilled at the end of the year.
 With this in mind, we wish all readers a contemplative happy new year.